sgmurphy/wordpress-plugins/wp-ultimate-csv-importer/Readme.txt

 = WordPress CSV Import: Why? =

 Simplify your WordPress content migration with **WordPress CSV Import**.
-Instead of dealing with complicated processes, you can use the familiar Comma-Separated Values (CSV) format to import your data smoothly with CSV Importer.
+Instead of dealing with complicated processes, you can use the familiar CSV (Comma-Separated Values) format to import your data smoothly.

 Here’s why you’ll love it:

 * **Bulk Post Import:** Say goodbye to hours of manual work!
-Import hundreds or thousands of blog posts from just one CSV or Excel file.
+Import hundreds or thousands of blog posts from just one CSV file.
 * **Easy File Prep:** Create or edit your content using simple spreadsheet programs like Microsoft Excel or Google Sheets.
 Save it as a CSV file, and you’re good to go!
-* **Simple File Management:** Make edits directly within your CSV import file using any spreadsheet editing software.
+* **Simple File Management:** Make edits directly within your CSV file using any spreadsheet software.
 It gives you full control over your content before import.
-* **Smooth Import Process** The plugin effortlessly maps your CSV header data to the right WordPress fields, saving you from tedious manual data entry.
+* **Smooth Import Process:** The plugin effortlessly maps your CSV data to the right WordPress fields, saving you from tedious manual data entry.
-* **Drag and drop and Advanced Mapping** Easy to add custom field mapping with a simple drag and drop method.
-Or Map the desired fields from the drop-down using advanced mode.
-* **ACF Field Support (For Premium Versions):** Premium plugins offer support for Advanced Custom Fields (ACF), ensuring an unlimited import of your custom data.
+* **ACF Field Support (For Premium Versions):** Premium plugins often support Advanced Custom Fields (ACF), ensuring a seamless import of your custom data.

-**Note:** The **WordPress CSV import** feature simplifies the data migration process, offering a user-friendly format that seamlessly integrates with popular plugins like WPML, MetaBox, and JetEngine.
-In WordPress, the default format is UTF-8, while non-Latin character data uses UTF-8 without BOM.
-You can choose from various encoding types such as ANSI, UTF-8, UTF-8 without BOM, UCS-2 BE BOM, and UCS-2 LE BOM.
-However, it’s essential to ensure a smooth import from a CSV file by correctly escaping characters and avoiding misplaced or missing ones.
-Before importing, it’s wise to check for errors or warnings.
-Utilizing a free tool like [CSV Lint](https://csvlint.io) can help pinpoint and address any issues precisely, ensuring a hassle-free import process.
+Note **WordPress CSV import** keeps things straightforward, offering a user-friendly format and seamless integration with popular plugins.

 = WordPress XML Import =

-If you prefer a more structured approach, this XML Importer is for you.
-XML (Extensible Markup Language) files offer a standardized way to store and exchange information, making your Import Export process a breeze.
+If you prefer a more structured approach, this is for you.
+XML (Extensible Markup Language) files offer a standardized way to store and exchange information, making your migration process a breeze.

 Here’s why it’s a game-changer:

 * **Direct Import:** If your previous platform exports data in XML format, you can import it directly into WordPress.
 * **Structured Data Transfer:** XML files maintain the data structure, ensuring accurate import and minimizing errors.
-* **Complete Blog Archives:** Import your entire blog archive with titles, content, and comments from a single XML file.
+* **Complete Blog Archives:** Import your entire blog archive with titles, content, and comments from one XML file.
-* **Custom Content Types:** Easily migrate custom post types for products, events, or any other content.
+* **Custom Content Types:** Easily bring over custom post types for products, events, or any other content.
 * **Organized Taxonomies:** Keep your website’s structure intact by importing categories, tags, and other taxonomies during migration.

-Note **WordPress XML import** option offers an efficient, structured solution for migrating your website content.
-Whether you prefer to WordPress CSV Import or WordPress XML Import, both options significantly reduce the time and effort needed to migrate your content.
+Note **WordPress XML import** offers an efficient, structured solution for migrating your website content.
+Whether you prefer WordPress CSV Import or WordPress XML Import, both options significantly reduce the time and effort needed to migrate your content.

 = WordPress Import & Export Plugins as Addon =

 Now, let’s streamline your export workflow by **installing our [WordPress all export for csv and XML ](https://wordpress.org/plugins/wp-ultimate-exporter) Addon**

-anaging your WordPress content doesn’t have to be one-way traffic.
+Managing your WordPress content doesn’t have to be one-way traffic.
 These plugins let you move your content in and out of your website effortlessly, saving time and simplifying maintenance.

 Here’s what they bring to the table:

-* **Effortless Backups :** Export your WordPress content, including posts, pages, custom post types, and comments, with just one click.
+* **Effortless Backups:** Export your WordPress content, including posts, pages, custom post types, and comments, with just one click.
-* **Simplified Migrations:** Seamlessly move your website to a new host or domain by exporting your entire website and importing it elsewhere.
+* **Simplified Migrations:** Move your website to a new host or domain seamlessly by exporting your entire website and importing it elsewhere.
 * **Efficient Content Sharing:** Share specific content with colleagues or another website by exporting the desired posts, pages, or custom content types.

 These plugins often offer more goodies like exporting posts with images or importing content from other platforms.

-The CSV Importer plugin can process the datafeed by importing data from CSV or XML files.
-This allows you to automatically update or add new content to your WordPress site based on external datafeeds, which is particularly useful for e-commerce sites or blogs that require regular content updates.

 = Import Images =